Meet our Instructors

 Jay Kipp-McGowan

 Intro to Chainmail Jewelry.
 Jay enjoys the process of creating and watching projects come together.
-While he loves working with a variety of materials including metal, leather, and ink, he is especially enthusiastic about chainmail and its unique tactile nature.
-He looks forward to welcoming students into the grounding and creative process of making maille by hand.
+While they love working with a variety of materials including metal, leather, and ink, Jay is especially enthusiastic about chainmail and its unique tactile nature.
+They look forward to welcoming students into the grounding and creative process of making maille by hand.

 Healing Arts